Learning High-Dimensional McKean-Vlasov Forward-Backward Stochastic Differential Equations with General Distribution Dependence: Introduction

 among solutions in the form of decoupling fields (that is, search for some deterministic functions $u^k, v^k$ which are viewed as approximations to $u, v$ defined in \eqref{def:decouplingfield} such that $Y_t^k = u^k(t, X_t^k), Z_t^k = v^k(t, X_t^k)$), iteratively via existing BSDE solvers, where $\Theta^k = (X^k, Y^k, Z^k)$ is the short notation of the solution to \eqref{def:MV-FBSDE-fp}, and is understood as the $k^{th}$ iteration approximation of $(X, Y, Z)$ in \eqref{def:MV-FBSDE}.
 To speed up the simulation of $(X^k, Y^k)$ for the BSDE solver, we propose to use neural networks to learn the maps $(t, X_t, Y_t, Z_t) \mapsto (b, \sigma, h, g)$ by supervised learning when they depend fully on any distribution.
 Numerically, the function values (also known as the ``labels'') are approximated via replacing $\mc{L}(\cdot)$ by the corresponding empirical distribution of the solution from the last iteration and the learned maps are updated after each iteration.

 \item We prove the convergence for the proposed algorithm.
-Using the generalized maximum mean discrepancy (GMMD) metric proposed in \cite{han2021class}, the difference between the learned process and the solution can be sufficiently small and free of the curse of dimensionality, subject to sufficient smoothness of the learned functions, sufficient iterations of fictitious play, and sufficiently small time steps.
+Using the integral probability metrics proposed in \cite{han2021class}, the difference between the learned process and the solution can be sufficiently small and free of the curse of dimensionality, subject to sufficient smoothness of the learned functions, sufficient iterations of fictitious play, and sufficiently small time steps.

 \item We introduce a mean-field game of the Cucker-Smale model where the cost depends on the full distribution of the forward process.
 We provide numerical benchmarks and hope this will facilitate the further study of numerical algorithms for MV-FBSDEs. \end{enumerate}